 I’m a big fan of National Car Rental’s Emerald Aisle program.
 I’ve been a member for 20 years now (Ugh, Really?
 20 years?)
+(Note from Sharon – when did I marry such an old man?
+LOLOL!).
 For all that time and for all those rentals, I’ve never earned a single rental credit with National.
 I’ve earned frequent flyer miles for my rentals instead.
 For my travels, I just don’t rent cars often enough so it would take me forever to earn a free rental day.

-National gives you 1 rental credit for each rental.
-If you rent a car for more than a week, you can earn extra credits.
+National gives you 1 rental credit for each rental and if you rent a car for more than a week, you can earn extra credits.
 Here’s a breakdown of the earning for longer rentals since this information isn’t easily found on National’s website.
-It took some digging and I’m not surprised they want to keep this a secret:
+It took some digging and I’m not surprised they want to keep it a secret:

 - If your rental is 1 – 7 calendar days, you will be rewarded 1 credit

 - If your rental is 8 or more days, National rewards you even further by dividing your total rental days by 4.

 - This means:

 - At 8 rental days you earn 2 credits

 - At 12 rental days you earn 3 credits

 You need 5-7 credits for a free rental day, depending on what status you have with National.
 If you earn enough credits for a free day, you can claim that free rental day until December 31st of the following year.
 This system rewards business travelers, who make frequent, short duration rentals, more than leisure travelers who typically might rent a car for a week.

 That’s the same face I make when I find out I’m only getting 1 rental credit for a 7-day rental.